RetrievalAttention: Accelerating Long-Context LLM Inference via Vector Retrieval: Implementation

 \section{Implementation}

-\sysname{} builds one individual vector index for the KV cache in one attention head. \sysname{} did several optimizations to optimize the prompt prefill, accelerate the vector search, and reduce the CPU memory usage.
+\sysname{} builds one individual vector index for the KV cache in one attention head. \sysname{} has implemented several optimizations to optimize the prompt prefill, accelerate the vector search, and reduce CPU memory usage.

+\paragraph{Optimization for the Prefill Phase.} During the prefill phase, full attention computation is required to generate the output vector for the next layer of the LLM.
+Simultaneously, we move the KV vectors to the CPU side for the ANNS index building.
+To accelerate the overall prefill process, we overlap the cache movement to the CPU with the full attention computation on the GPU in a pipeline manner.
+To minimize peak GPU memory usage during the prefill phase, attention computation is performed sequentially across multiple attention heads.
+This approach only slightly impacts the attention computation speed, as longer prompts can fully leverage GPU parallelism with FlashAttention.